Skip to Content

 Soak up stunning views along miles of coastline just an hour’s drive from Eugene.
 You can also explore impressive sand dunes in Oregon Dunes National Recreation Area or discover sea caves that will captivate your senses.

-And you can capture picture-perfect memories at the local lighthouse or shop till you drop with tons of boutique stores around town – plus delectable seafood spots.
+You can capture picture-perfect memories at the local lighthouse or shop till you drop at the many boutique stores around town—plus delectable seafood spots.

-With so many fun things to do and places to stay (like riverfront hotels or lakeside cabins), extend your escape by spending a few nights here.
+With so many fun things to do and places to stay (like riverfront hotels or lakeside cabins), extend your escape by spending a few nights here in this beautiful town in Southern Oregon.

 Where to Stay in Florence, Oregon